W-Geronius/signalk-hwt901b-imu/README.md

 z axis value (yaw) plus an offset determined after calibration and install

 ## PROCESSING:
-- No commands are currently sent to the device by this plugin
-- Calibration, as well as other settings like freqency, transmission speed, output filter etc. have to be setup via wit motion windows software prior to final placement onboard
+- Gyroscope has to be calibrated by wit motion windows software prior to final placement onboard
-- To compensate the lack of interactively levelling and setting heading (z axis) offset values must be entered in SK plugin configuration screen.
-These offset values may be determined by inspecting the plugin's debug output
+- acceleration calibration, as well as levelling pitch & roll can be accomplished via the plugin's settings

 ## OUTPUT TO SIGNALK (in rad):